 A reincarnated trucking company, or “chameleon carrier” is a motor carrier that continues operating under a new identity after accumulating serious safety issues, enforcement problems, penalties, or an out-of-service order.
 FMCSA and other federal materials commonly use the term chameleon carrier for this type of operation.
 The Federal Motor Carrier Act describes the practice explicitly as a carrier attempting to register as a new entrant and operate as a different entity under a new USDOT number in an effort to evade enforcement action or orders to shut down operations.
 A carrier may appear to be a new business on paper while sharing the same people, equipment, address, or operating history as an older company with a poor safety record or prior enforcement problems.

-Chameleon carriers pose a serious risk on the road everyday drivers, as they usually have a higher rate of accidents.
-These drivers also make litigation difficult because of the difficulty in establishing a corporate identity and actually receiving their compensation.
+These carriers pose a serious risk on the road everyday drivers.
+They are hidden and protected by their carriers, and give legitimate trucking companies a bad name.
+These drivers also make it harder for the client because of the difficulty in establishing a corporate identity and (often forcing the company) to provide their compensation.

 Table of Contents